Gathering customer feedback is crucial for the success of your SMS marketing efforts.

 4 - I almost abandoned my purchase

-Send Customer Feedback Request Messages with Texting Base
+Send Timely Customer Feedback Request Messages with Texting Base

-Customer feedback request messages can help your business thrive every time you press send.
+Customer feedback request messages can help your business thrive whenever you press send.
 That said, not every SMS platform is the same.
-For the best in SMS and MMS solutions for businesses, you need Texting Base.
+For the best SMS solutions for businesses, you need Texting Base.

-Whether you’re replying to reviews or scheduling a new product feedback message, Texting Base can help you get the feedback you need to run your business.
+Whether replying to reviews or scheduling a new product feedback message, Texting Base can help you get the feedback you need to run your business efficiently.